 At Waterstones with Kevin Keegan where I presented him with a signed copy of my book.
 He played football for Liverpool under Bill Shankly before going on to captain, and later manage, the England team.
-His recent book, 'My Life In Football' is dedicated to Bill Shankly.
-I can highly recommend it.
+His book, ‘My Life In Football’ is dedicated to Bill Shankly.

 John Winter, was born in Liverpool.
 While a student at the University in the nineteen sixties he wrote pop songs, several of which were recorded, and he got to know some of the musicians and poets who were making the city famous.